uchicago-library/ldr_metadatastorage/README.md

 ## Glossary of terms

-- intellectual unit is a set of assets that comprise a complete work (whether a piece of art, a photograph, a book, or some other output) created by an individual or group of individuals.
-They can be discovered by defined access points in descriptive metadata.
-This is business logic and a term that is only truly meaningful to the human producers and human consumers of the content and as such defining a concrete rule set for intellectual unit generation is out-of-scope of the ldr metadata storage.
+- intellectual unit is a collection of intellectual units or an asset
 - unit is an abbreviation of intellectual unit
 - asset is a byte stream representing an intellectual unit whether in-whole or in-part
-- (metadata) resource is a representation of description about an intellectual unit
+- descriptive metadata represents one description of an intellectual unit
+- metadata is an abbrevation of descriptive metadata
-- endpoint is a particular context available to a (metadata) resource that will provide some functionality
+- endpoint is a particular context for metadata that will provide some functionality
 - functionality is either a.) the answer to a particular question about a particular resource or b.) some action or set of actions that transforms the resource identified into something new for the client to consume
-- field is a particular piece of metadata. ex. title is a field
+- field is a particular part of metadata. ex. title is a field
-- core (metadata) is the REQUIRED descriptive fields: a.)
-1 title field, b.)
-1 creator field, c.)
-1 date field, d.)
+- core metadata (abbreviated "core") are the REQUIRED fields: a.)
+1 title, b.)
+1 creator, c.)
+1 date, d.)
 1 or more identifier fields, e.)
 1 or more relation fields
-- extension (metadata) is an OPTIONAL descriptive metadata resource for an intellectual unit
+- extension metadata (abbreviated "extension" or "extensions") are OPTIONAL descriptive metadata for an intellectual unit
-- client is a a program running on a server that is requesting a resource.
-This client may be acting on behalf of a biological being.
+- client is a program that is requesting metadata.
+A client may be acting on behalf of a biological being.
-- collection  is a group of intellectual units typically related as part of a work unit commissioned by the library or by some intellectual relationship between the units
-- technical_metadata is information about the assets that represent a particular intellectual unit.
+- technical metadata is technical information about an asset.
 This information may include but is not limited to width and height pixel dimensions of an image byte stream or duration of a video file or size in disk storage required by a particular byte stream.

 ## Requirements for the metadata storage system

 Metadata storage must be able to answer the following questions about an intellectual unit

-1. What is the collection that this unit belongs to use as the main access point for the user
+1. What collection(s) does this unit belong to?
+This is the primary intellectual access point.
-1. what is the title of this unit to display as the second access point for the user
+1. What is the title of this unit?
+This is a secondary access point.
-1. what is the publication date of this unit to use as third acess point for the user
+1. What is the publication date of this unit?
+This is a secondary acess point.
-1. Who is the creator of this unit to use as the fourth access point for the user 5.
-What is the identifier for this resource to be able to locate the assets associated with this unit in order to display them to the user
-1. What is the identifier of the asset whether library-controlled or remote so that the ldr metadata storage can point the user to the asset or assets that are part of this unit
+1. Who is the creator of this unit?
+This a secondary access point.
+1. Where can I find a representation of this unit?
+This is the primary access point.

 There are two types of metadata that will be in the ldr metadata storage system.

-1. units that belong to the University of Chicago library and which all assets associated are in asset storage
+1. Units that belong to the University of Chicago Library and which all assets associated are in asset storage, e.g. OwnCloud
-1. units that do not belong to the University of Chicago library and which assets are stored elsewhere
+1. Units that do not belong to the University of Chicago Library and which assets are stored elsewhere, e.g. Luna

-This means that in order to provide a REQUIRED functionality, ldr metadata storage must be able to retrieve assets from either asset storage or any arbitrary outside storage accessible.
-It is therefore MANDATORY that all assets be available over the public Web.
+This means that in order to provide a REQUIRED functionality, ldr metadata storage must be able to retrieve assets from either asset storage or any arbitrary outside storage accessible over the Web.
+It is therefore MANDATORY that all publicly available assets be available over the Web.

 This also means the ldr metadata storage must be able to distinguish between a remote asset and a library-controlled asset.